2025 Asia Cup

-The 2025 Men's Asia Cup (also known as DP World Asia Cup for sponsorship reasons) was the 17th edition of the Asia Cup cricket tournament.
+The 2025 Asia Cup (also known as DP World Asia Cup for sponsorship reasons) was the 17th edition of the Asia Cup cricket tournament.
 It took place in the United Arab Emirates (UAE) from 9 to 28 September 2025.
 The matches were played in the Twenty20 International (T20I) format.
 India was the defending champions of 2023.

 The tournament featured eight teams.
 The five full members of the Asian Cricket Council, Afghanistan, Bangladesh, India, Pakistan, and Sri Lanka automatically qualified for the tournament and were joined by United Arab Emirates, Oman and Hong Kong, the teams which finished in the top three in the 2024 ACC Men's Premier Cup.
 In the final, India defeated Pakistan by 5 wickets to win their ninth title, and thus retained the title.

 Background

 The dates for the tournament were released in July 2024, with India initially set to act as host.
 However, following the Pahalgam attack in early 2025 and the subsequent escalation of political crisis and military conflict between India and Pakistan, concerns arose over the feasibility of hosting matches involving both nations in India.
 In July 2025, during the Asian Cricket Council's annual meeting in Dhaka, ACC chairman Mohsin Naqvi announced that the tournament would instead be held in the United Arab Emirates, with matches staged in Dubai and Abu Dhabi.
 The UAE was selected as a neutral venue due to its prior experience hosting high-profile multinational cricket tournaments under similar circumstances.